Condorello/HASS_wu_interceptor/README.md

 send the data as mqtt message to a boker (home assistant).

 Its need to forward packet originated from the station on port 80 tcp to the server where the script is running (same port for now).

+### UPDATE

+added a basic hassio addon.
+You have to copy the folder in the addon directory, change MQTT BROKER IP, USERNAME, PASSWORD in pws.py and then install the plugin.